arulchak/arulchak/README.md

 - 🌱 I’m currently learning Agentic AI and Generative AI stack
 - 💬 My Interests includes volunteering, DIY recyclying/ upcycling, minimalist lifestyle, upskilling in AI, open-source
 - 📫 How to reach me: datasciencegames7 at gmail dot com
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I have relieved torturing my friend from saying 'I Wanna give back to the society' for years to finally becoming an open source contributor

 <!-- - 👯 I’m looking to collaborate on AI and Data Science open source libraries
 - 🤔 I’m looking for help with -->